BoukeNijhuis/dynamic-version-url/README.md

 A @PathVariable is introduced, and now we use a switch expression to get the right response for the requested version.
 The default branch is always used for the latest version.
 This way we can relatively easy add versions without a lot of duplication.
 Please notice that we have to introduce the PathVariable and the switch expression for every other endpoint as well.
 So still a lot of work!
 But luckily this is a one time operation.

 Once every endpoint has this mechanism in place it works and it has the first four characteristics.
-It does not really have the fifth characteristic, because this solution introduces quit some extra code.
+It does not really have the fifth characteristic, because this solution introduces quite some extra code.
 It needs a PathVariable in the URL and as argument of the method.
 Furthermore, it introduces a switch expression.

 # Better solution